Creamy Garlic One Pan Orzo

 This creamy garlic pasta goes with so many delicious side recipes!
 Check out some of my favourite serving suggestions below:

 • Serve with garlic bread: A classic combination that is easy to make and always a crowd-pleaser.
-The crispy bread pairs perfectly with the creamy pasta.
+Pillowy soft focaccia garlic bread pairs perfectly with the creamy pasta.

 • Add a side salad: A simple green salad or a more substantial grain salad can provide a refreshing contrast to the rich pasta.
 It’s a great way to balance the meal.

-• Serve with roasted vegetables: Roasted vegetables like broccoli, Brussels sprouts, or asparagus can add some color and nutrients to your meal.
-They complement the creamy garlic sauce beautifully.
+• Serve with roasted vegetables: Roasted carrots can add some color and nutrients to your meal.

 • Serve with protein: Serve with protein such as my crispy crumbed chicken.